Citizenry/platform/docs/hackathon-and-events/google-season-of-docs.md

 **Previous participation in Season of Docs, Google Summer of Code or others**&#x20;

-Ushahidi has previously participated in Google Summer of Code and Outreachy.
+StreetSignal has previously participated in Google Summer of Code and Outreachy.
 Since 2018 we have had at least one intern per year.